We envision a world where all LGBTQ+ humans are heard, housed, and mentally healthy.

-Elena Joy Thurston, Founder and Executive Director
+Elena Joy Thurston (she/her), President and volunteer Executive Director

 Elena Joy Thurston is an inspirational LGBTQ speaker, trainer, and founder of the nonprofit Pride and Joy Foundation - which is dedicated to reducing the rate of suicide and homelessness in the LGBTQ community.
 A Mormon mom of four who lost her marriage, her church, and her community when she came out as a lesbian, Elena’s viral TEDx talk on surviving conversion therapy has been viewed 40,000+ times and landed her media and speaking opportunities with ABC, CBS, FOX, Boston’s First Event, Seacoast Wellness Series, and THRIVE.

-Noël McClure, Vice President
+Noël McClure (she/her), Vice President

-Kristen Kile, Treasurer
+Kristen Kile (she/her), Treasurer

 Business bachelor's degree.
 Years of work in the accounting world.
 Served on several boards including Casting for Recovery, a breast cancer support organization